GatyzkayaGeka/frontend-project-44/README.md

 #### Not difficult console games with arithmetic

+Operating system required: Ubuntu or other Linux system, macOS, Windows with WSL2.
+Make sure you have Node.js version 13 or higher installed.

 ## Games start

 Clone this repository to your computer.
 Write the "make install" command.
 Then use "npm link".
 Good game.